IBM/ibm-iae-python-sdk/README.md

 * An [IBM Cloud][ibm-cloud-onboarding] account.
 * An IAM API key to allow the SDK to access your account.
 Create one [here](https://cloud.ibm.com/iam/apikeys).
-* An installation of Python >=3.5 on your local machine.
+* Python 3.5 or above.

 ## Installation